ChengYangUmich/CY_SUMO/Tutorial.md

 # Tutorial for CY_SUMO
-Detailed Tutorial for using CY_SUMO
+Detailed Tutorial for using CY_SUMO.
+In this tutorial, we will walk through together examples that are provided in this repo (`.\examples\`) and template scripts can be adjusted based on users' needs.
  > Author: Cheng Yang, University of Michigan
  >
  > Version: 2022_03_10